ALANOMAM/wardrobe-configurator/README.md

 ## Technologies

-- This is a dockerized fullstack project with react on frontend, express-sequelize-mysql on backend.
+- This is a DOCKERIZED fullstack project with REACT on frontend, EXPRESS-SEQUELIZE-MYSQL on backend.
-- The elements were created by me from scratch using blender.
+- The elements were created by me from scratch using BLENDER, in combination with the THREE.JS library, i was able to create a simple and interractive 3d page.
-- I used css and prime react library for styling.
+- I used CSS and PRIMEREACT library for styling.

 # Setting up the project